lommaks777/pesonalisev2/.qoder/repowiki/en/content/Service Layer Architecture.md

 - **Personalization Service**: Manages storage and retrieval of personalized lesson content
 - **Profile Service**: Handles user profile creation, updates, and data access
 - **OpenAI Service**: Orchestrates AI-driven personalization using GPT models
-- **Lesson Templates Service**: Loads and manages lesson template data from the file system
+- **Lesson Templates Service**: Loads and manages lesson template data from the file system with support for multiple formats
-- **HTML Formatter Service**: Converts structured content into styled HTML blocks
+- **HTML Formatter Service**: Converts structured content into styled HTML blocks with fallback rendering

 These services are designed to be stateless, composable, and resilient to failures, particularly when integrating with external systems like Supabase and OpenAI.